 Mini Time Machine Museum

 Dedicated to the preservation and display of antique and contemporary miniatures, the museum features more than 275 miniature houses, room boxes and collectibles.
 Miniatures from the Mind’s Eye of Ric Maledon, through Aug.
 2, showcases small-scale paintings and miniatures by the Tucson-based artist.
 Tu-Sa, 9 a.m.-4 p.m.; Su, noon-4 p.m.
+Call for ticket prices.
 4455 E. Camp Lowell Dr., Tucson, theminitimemachine.org, 520-881-0606.

 Musical Instrument Museum

 Beyond the Beat: Drums of the World, through Oct.
 11, explores drum construction, performance techniques, and the immeasurable and cultural significance of drums around the world.
 “Experience the Andes,” Aug.
 1-2, celebrates the music and culture of this famous South American mountain range, with music and dance performances, hands-on crafts and regional wine samples.
 The focus shifts to Elvis, from 9 a.m. to 5 p.m.
 Aug.
 15-16, as the museum celebrates the King of Rock ’n’ Roll with gallery talks near the Elvis Presley display, hands-on activities and viewing of the classic Jailhouse Rock on the big screen.
 Call for times and ticket prices.
 4725 E. Mayo Blvd., Phoenix, mim.org, 480-478-6000.